Grilled Cabbage with Asian Inspired Glaze Recipe

 Grilling Cabbage

 Most of us associate cabbage with three preparations: coleslaw, sauerkraut, and the traditional St. Patrick’s Day boiled cabbage with corned beef and potatoes.
 In Japan, cabbage is the base for a popular pancake or “pizza” called okonomiyaki.
-Cabbage is also a main ingredient in stir fries and used to make kimchi.
+Cabbage is also a main ingredient in stir fries and is used to make kimchi.
 It is terrific stuffed and baked, or used in gratins, soups, stews, and flatbreads.

 But, the way I like cabbage the best is grilled.
 The outer leaves get charred and crispy, while the center becomes tender and buttery.
 While cabbage does have a strong flavor, it will take on seasoning and sauces really well when cooked.
 Cooking cabbage mellows its inherently sulfuric notes.